haunetal1990/Blender-GTR2-GMT-Importer/README.md

 ![alt text](https://i.postimg.cc/Ls94NNz8/picture.jpg "Screenshot Blender")

-# Blender GTR2 GMT Importer
+# Blender GTR2 & rFactor 1 GMT Importer

 This plugin allows you to import GMT files from the classic racing game **GTR2** directly into Blender.
 It supports importing track and car models, including their associated materials.